Principal Artistic Partner

-British violinist Anthony Marwood is known worldwide as an artist of exceptional expressive force, with an effortless technique and beautiful tone.
+British violinist Anthony Marwood is known worldwide as an artist of exceptional expressive force.
 His energetic and collaborative nature places him in great demand as soloist/director with chamber orchestras worldwide.
-He is Principal Artistic Partner of Les Violons du Roy, a post he took up in 2015.
-In the 16/17 season, he is Guest Artistic Leader of the Norwegian Chamber Orchestra.
+He is principal artistic partner of the celebrated Canadian chamber orchestra Les Violons du Roy, a post he took up in 2015.
+In the 2016–17 season, he was artist in residence at the Norwegian Chamber Orchestra.
 His eminence as a soloist has led him to work with conductors such as Valery Gergiev, Sir Andrew Davis, Thomas Søndergård, David Robertson, Gerard Korsten, Ilan Volkov, Jaime Martin, Bernard Labadie, and Douglas Boyd.

 In recent years, Marwood’s engagements have included the Boston Symphony, the St. Louis Symphony, and the Vienna Radio Symphony, as well as the New Zealand and Tasmanian symphony orchestras and the Australian Chamber Orchestra.
 His last season included performing Kurt Weill’s concerto with the Royal Philharmonic Orchestra of Galicia, playing and conducting with the Aurora Orchestra at London’s Royal Festival Hall and with the Adelaide Symphony Orchestra, returning to the Amsterdam Sinfonietta for a tour of the Netherlands, and performing Brahms’s Double Concerto with Alexander Rudin and Musica Viva Moscow.